 tuberosity).
 During adolescent years, the bones have not fully fused and have

 sites of softened bone (epiphysis).
 As a result of this tightness through the quadricep, there is an increased amount of force through the tibial tuberosity which can lead to inflammation and pain.
 High impact sports which involve a lot of running or jumping often exacerbate this pain due to the forces associated which place further stress on the quadricep and the knee.

 What are the symptoms?

 The most common symptom is pain just below the kneecap (approximately 2cm below).
 This pain will be experienced during impact and high intensity activities such as running, jumping and kicking.
 The adolescent may even experience pain going up and down stairs, walking, squatting and kneeling.
-There will be pain and inflammation at the site of pain and often a bony lump.
+There will be some inflammation at the site of pain and often a bony lump which itself is sore to touch.
 After intense exercise, there may be increased pain and difficulty walking.